mustafa0x/navgo/readme.md

 - `leave` — page is unloading (refresh, external navigation, tab close) via `beforeunload`.
 - `pushState` (shallow)?

-The router passes the type to your route-level `beforeNavigate(nav)` hook.
+The router passes the type to your route-level `beforeRouteLeave(nav)` hook.

 ### Matching and Params